ealebed/gh-app-cherry-pick-poc/README.md

 - If a work branch/PR for that target already exists, the app comments that it’s already open.
 - If the cherry-pick is a no-op (commit already present / empty diff), it comments and skips opening a PR.

+3. Auto-create label when a new release branch is created (pattern: `<team>-release/NNNN` leads to creation label `cherry-pick to <branch>`).
+4. Retention: keep only the latest 5 labels per team and delete older ones.
+5. Repo label cascade deletion: when we delete labels (as part of retention), we’ll first remove them from PRs; users deleting labels in GitHub UI are already handled by GitHub (labels disappear from PRs).
+6. Unlabel on "initial" PR leads to retracting autocherry PR: removing a `cherry-pick to ...` label closes the corresponding child cherry-pick PR (if open) and deletes the work branch.

 Was inspired with this [article](https://www.linkedin.com/blog/engineering/developer-experience-productivity/how-linkedin-automates-cherry-picking-commits-to-improve-develop).

 ---